Last Updated on July 28, 2023 by Carla Jonas

 The history of wedding rings dates almost 5000 years.
-During ancient Egypt times, people would weave leather or wood and exchange them as “rings of love.”
+During ancient Egyptian times, people would weave leather or wood and exchange them as “rings of love.”
 The ring itself, being round with no end, was a powerful symbol of eternity.
 Now known as a wedding band, its opening represented a gateway to unknown worlds, which is something newlyweds face after marriage.
 Here’s the history of wedding rings all the way up to today.

 Wedding rings history – Signet Wedding Rings

 Romans and Greeks used signet rings as a way to flaunt their own personal signatures on jewelry.
 Also called a “fede” ring, it features two clasping hands in agreement or love.

 These rings are believed to be the inspiration behind some of the earliest engagement rings in Rome.
 Other cultures were exchanging rings as symbols of love.
 But, according to history, the Romans are the ones who linked the signet ring directly to marriage.

 In time, the Romans started customizing wedding rings with their own personal touches.
 Lovers heads rings featured carvings of the faces of the couples themselves.
 Some were carved with the full figures of the bride and groom.

 Once the Empire proclaimed Christianity its official religion, things switched up a bit.
 The carvings started to feature the couple with a cross or Jesus behind them blessing their unity.

 Fede Wedding Rings